chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 **That is to say, if we know $$u_t$$ and $$p_0$$, we can directly derive $$p_t$$; and if we just know $$p_t$$, we can solve the continuity equation to obtain a valid $$u_t$$ (the solution is not unique).**

-### 3.4. conditional probability path and conditional vector field
+### 2.4.
+Conditional Probability Path and Conditional Vector Field

 Now, let us consider to transform a sample from standard Gaussian distribution $$p_0 = \mathcal{N}(0,1)$$ into a sample from data distribution $$p_1=p_{data}$$, i.e., the probability path $$p_t$$ should satisfy: $$p_0=p_{Gaussian}$$, and $$p_1=p_{data}$$.
 If we can design a probability path $$p_t$$ with in a flow that satisfy the above two constraints (step 1), then we use a neural network to approximate the vector field $$u_t(\cdot)$$ (step 2), we will know how to generate data from noise!